Capanator/DATect-Forecasting-Domoic-Acid/README.md

 ## Overview

-Machine learning system for forecasting harmful algal bloom toxin concentrations (domoic acid) along the Pacific Coast.
-Integrates satellite data, climate indices, and environmental measurements with strict temporal safeguards to prevent data leakage.
+DATect is a machine learning system for forecasting harmful algal bloom toxin concentrations (domoic acid) along the Pacific Coast.
+The system integrates satellite oceanographic data, environmental measurements, and advanced temporal safeguards to provide scientifically rigorous predictions while preventing data leakage.

 - **10 monitoring sites** from Oregon to Washington
 - **21 years of data** (2002-2023)
-- **R² ≈ 0.37** for regression, **77-82% accuracy** for classification
+- **R² ≈ 0.525** for regression, **77.6% accuracy** for classification
 - **Zero data leakage** with 7 temporal validation tests

 ## Quick Start